Skip to main content

 origin_Japan00

-This indicates a small but non-trivial missing-data issue: six missing horsepower values (approximately 1.51% of records).
+The chart confirms that the missing values are confined to horsepower.
+This left a small but non-trivial missing-data issue: six missing horsepower values (approximately 1.51% of records).
 To keep the workflow transparent, I retained the original horsepower column and created a separate horsepower_imputed feature using median imputation for analysis that required complete numeric inputs.

 3. Encoding categorical values